oscarlevin/pandoc-pretext/README.md

 I expect a fair amount of post-processing necessary, but we will see.

 ## Installation
-Just download the file `pretext.lua` and put it in a convenient location.
+If you don't have it already, download and install [Pandoc]{https://pandoc.org/}.
+Then just download the file `pretext.lua` and put it in a convenient location.

 Pandoc includes a lua interpreter, so lua need not be installed separately.
 You might need at least Pandoc version 1.13, released August 2014 (this release adds `--template` support for custom writers, which might be added soon).

 ## Usage
 To convert the markdown file `manual.md` into the PreTeXt file `manual.ptx`, use the following command:

 ```
-pandoc examples/example1.md -t pretext.lua -o manual.ptx
+pandoc examples/manual.md -t pretext.lua -o manual.ptx
 ```

 Of course you can (might need to) specify a path to the `pretext.lua` file, depending on where it is located.